History-making entertainers of color had a decision to make revealing two Americas.

 The black entertainment vanguard is known to show up en masse for the Super Bowl.
 The one in Atlanta was no different especially with the peach state’s reputation as the South’s chocolate city.

-Adam Levine and Maroon 5 perform at the Pepsi Super Bowl LIII Halftime show featuring Travis Scott and Big Boi.
-The New England Patriots battle the Los Angeles Rams during during Super Bowl LIII.
+Adam Levine and Maroon 5 perform at the Pepsi Super Bowl LIII Halftime Show featuring Travis Scott and Big Boi.
+The New England Patriots battle the Los Angeles Rams during Super Bowl LIII.

 Although, many black entertainers declined the NFL’s offer for the halftime show, Travis Scott and Big Boi accepted.
 Soul legend Gladys Knight sang the national anthem.